Excessive Heat Warning issued for Lower Washington County, Zion National Park by NWS - NewsBreak

 weather.gov

-Red Flag Warning issued for Cheyenne, Kit Carson County, Yuma by NWS
+Red Flag Warning issued for Eastern Gifford Pinchot NF - Mt Adams Ranger District by NWS

-Effective: 2022-09-08 10:00:00 MDT Expires: 2022-09-08 19:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: Avoid outdoor burning.
-Repeating, outdoor burning is not advised on Thursday.
-Any fires that start may rapidly grow and spread out of control.
-Target Area: Cheyenne; Kit Carson County; Yuma Critical Fire Weather Conditions Expected Thursday .A combination of forecast relative humidity values below 15 percent, south winds gusting as high as 30 mph, and fuels that are available to burn spanning the northeast Colorado, southwest Nebraska, and northwest Kansas border regions will produce an area where critical fire weather resulting in rapidly spreading wildfires will be present..
-RED FLAG WARNING REMAINS IN EFFECT FROM 10 AM TO 7 PM MDT THURSDAY FOR WIND AND LOW RELATIVE HUMIDITY FOR FIRE WEATHER ZONES 001, 002, 003, 013, 014, 027, 028, 041, 042, 079, 080, 081, 252, 253, AND 254 * Affected Area...In Colorado, Fire Weather Zone 252 Yuma, Fire Weather Zone 253 Kit Carson and Fire Weather Zone 254 Cheyenne.
-In Kansas, Fire Weather Zone 001 Cheyenne, Fire Weather Zone 002 Rawlins, Fire Weather Zone 003 Decatur, Fire Weather Zone 013 Sherman, Fire Weather Zone 014 Thomas, Fire Weather Zone 027 Wallace, Fire Weather Zone 028 Logan, Fire Weather Zone 041 Greeley and Fire Weather Zone 042 Wichita.
-In Nebraska, Fire Weather Zone 079 Dundy, Fire Weather Zone 080 Hitchcock and Fire Weather Zone 081 Red Willow. * Winds...South 15 to 20 mph with gusts up to 35 mph. * Relative Humidity...As low as 10 percent. * Impacts...Extreme and unpredictable fire behavior.
-Any fires that start may rapidly grow and spread out of control.
+Effective: 2022-09-09 11:00:00 PDT Expires: 2022-09-10 23:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now, or will shortly.
+A combination of the above conditions can contribute to extreme fire behavior.
+Target Area: Eastern Gifford Pinchot NF - Mt Adams Ranger District MODERATE TO STRONG WIND AND LOW HUMIDITY EXPECTED FRIDAY NIGHT THROUGH SATURDAY .A strong area of low pressure will bring an increased chance for moderate to strong east wind with critically dry conditions beginning as early as late Thursday night in the Oregon Cascades and persisting well into Saturday.
+RED FLAG WARNING IN EFFECT FROM 11 AM FRIDAY TO 11 PM PDT SATURDAY FOR WIND AND LOW RELATIVE HUMIDITY FOR FIRE WEATHER ZONE 663 The National Weather Service in Portland has issued a Red Flag Warning for wind and low relative humidity, which is in effect from 11 AM Friday to 11 PM PDT Saturday. * AFFECTED AREA...In Washington, Fire Weather Zone 663 Eastern Gifford Pinchot National Forest Mt Adams Ranger District. * WINDS...East 15 to 25 mph with gusts up to 40 mph. * RELATIVE HUMIDITY...As low as 15 percent. * IMPACTS...Conditions may be favorable for rapid fire spread which may threaten life and property.
+Use extra caution with potential ignition sources, especially in grassy areas.
+Outdoor burning is not recommended.

 Comments / 0